 With a sweet buttery taste, these lightly boiled or steamed soybeans are not only delicious, but they’re also fun to munch on while waiting for the rice bowl or ramen or sushi platter to be served.
-If you’re in Japan, you’re most likely enjoy these fun snacks with some foamy cold beer.
+In this recipe, I’ll show you the easy Japanese method on how to cook edamame at home.

 What is Edamame?

-They are in season between June to September, so this is a good time to hunt for fresh edamame at your local Japanese grocery stores.
-To cook edamame with the classic Japanese method, look for fresh pods with stems attached and they should look bright, plump and slightly fuzzy.
+The fresh edamame pods are in season between June to September, so you can hunt for them in your local Japanese grocery stores!
+Look for fresh pods with stems attached and they should look bright, plump and slightly fuzzy.

 Health Benefits of Edamame

-Low in calorie and high in fiber, edamame have always been considered as a healthy food in Japan that delivers many nutritional values.
-Just 1/2 cup of these soybeans a day punches up the vitamin and mineral content of the diet needed by our bodies.
+Low in calorie and high in fiber, edamame have always been considered as a superfood in Japan that delivers many nutritional values.
+Just 1/2 cup of these soybeans a day punches up the vitamin and mineral content of the diet needed by our bodies!

-There are plenty of reasons to include edamame in your diet, and here are just some of the health benefits they offer:
+There are plenty of reasons to include edamame in your diet, and here are just some of the top benefits:

 1. High in Dietary Protein

-With a complete source of plant protein, edamame provides all of the essential amino acids needed for the bodies, which may help reduce insulin resistance and prevent hypertension.
+As the only plant-based source of complete protein, edamame provides all 9 essential amino acids needed for the bodies, which may help reduce insulin resistance and prevent hypertension.
 A great protein choice for those who follow a vegetarian or plant-based diet!
 They also keep you full and satisfied, so it makes a great healthy snack for weight loss.

 The calcium in the soybeans may help to increase bone mineral density, regulate blood sugar and lessen symptoms of premenstrual syndrome (PMS) among women.